getodk/docs/docs/collect-security.rst

       :alt: Image showing list of timeout to choose from.
       :class: device-screen-vertical

-4. Once you've lowered your phone's sleep timeout setting, you need to make sure that your Android device locks and presents the lock screen when it wakes up. :gesture:`Tap` on :guilabel:`Lock screen` in the :guilabel:`Device` section and then :gesture:`tap` on :guilabel:`Lock automatically` option and choose an appropriate timeout again.
+4. Once you've lowered your phone's sleep timeout setting, you need to make sure that your Android device locks and presents the lock screen when it wakes up.
+Tap on :guilabel:`Lock screen` in the :guilabel:`Device` section and then tap on :guilabel:`Lock automatically` option and choose an appropriate timeout again.

    .. image:: /img/collect-best-practices/lock-screen.png
       :alt: Image showing Lock screen option in the Device section.